About Me

 • Currently a software engineer at Lockheed Martin.

-• Spending free time playing badminton and weightlifting.
+• Spending free time playing badminton, weightlifting, and dabbling in software projects.

 • Some stuff I've used or done before: